Manual scavenging: History

 The practice of manual scavenging in India dates back to ancient times.
 According to the contents of sacred scriptures and other literature, scavenging by some specific castes of India has existed since the beginning of civilization.
 One of the fifteen duties of slaves enumerated in Naradiya Samhita was of manual scavenging.
 This continues during the Buddhist and Maurya period also.

 Scholars have suggested that the Mughal women with purdah required enclosed toilets that needed to be scavenged.
 It is pointed out that the Bhangis (Chuhra) share some of the clan names with Rajputs, and propose that the Bhangis are descendants of those captured in wars.
 There are many legends about the origin of Bhangis, who have traditionally served as manual scavengers.
 One of them, associated with Lal Begi Bhangis, describes the origin of Bhangis from Mehtar.

 Manual scavenging is historically linked to the caste system in India.
 Not only cleaning of toilets, but all types of cleaning jobs are considered lowly in India.
 The elites assigned the most lowly and polluting jobs for members of the Dalit community.
-The caste-based assignment of cleaning jobs can be traced back to the rise of Hinduism and revival of the Brahmanical order during the Gupta period, considered the golden era in the history of the Indian sub-continent.
+The caste-based assignment of cleaning jobs can be traced back to the revival of the Brahmanical order during the Gupta period, considered the golden era in the history of the Indian sub-continent.
 The workers usually belonged to the Balmiki (or Valmiki) or Hela (or Mehtar) subcastes; considered at the bottom of the hierarchy within the Dalit community itself.

 Before the passage of the 1993 Act that prohibit employment for manual scavengers, local governments employed 'scavengers' to clean dry latrines in private houses and community or public facilities.
 These jobs were institutionalised by the British.
 In London, cesspits containing human waste were called 'gongs' or 'jakes' and men employed to clean them 'Gongfermours' or 'Gongfarmers'.
 They emptied such pits only in the night and dumped it outside the city.
 They had designated areas to live and were allowed to use only certain roads and by lanes to carry the waste.
 The British organized systems for removing the excreta and employed Bhangis as manual scavengers.
 They also brought Dalits working as agricultural labourers in the rural areas for the job in urban areas.
 This formal employment of Bhangis and Chamars for waste management by the British reinforced the caste based assignment.
 Even today, sanitation department jobs are almost unofficially 100% reserved for people from the Scheduled caste groups.